hpsniper/tech-interview-cheat-sheet/README.md

 #### Breadth First Search Vs. Depth First Search
-- The simple answer to this question is that it depends on the size and shape of the tree.
+- The simple answer to this question is that it depends on the size and shape of the tree and where we expect the answer to be, but normally when just searching a binary tree, BFS is the safer route.
-  - For wide, shallow trees use Breadth First Search
+  - For wide, shallow trees, where answers tend to be close to our root use Breadth First Search
-  - For deep, narrow trees use Depth First Search
+  - For deep, narrow trees, where answers usually involve searching the whole tree in a DFS given order, use Depth First Search

-#### Nuances:
-  - Because BFS uses queues to store information about the nodes and its children, it could use more memory than is available on your computer.
-(But you probably won't have to worry about this.)
-  - If using a DFS on a tree that is very deep you might go unnecessarily deep in the search.
-See [xkcd](http://xkcd.com/761/) for more information.
-  - Breadth First Search tends to be a looping algorithm.
-  - Depth First Search tends to be a recursive algorithm.

 ## Efficient Sorting Basics
 ### Merge Sort